eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 densely.
 For the second phase enter "GGGGG" (yes, "G" for green) and set its duration to 1000 (i.e. until the end of the simulation run).
 Now run the simulation again to see the bikes outrun the cars.
 See?
-We should all use our bikes more often\!
+We should all use our bikes more often!

 If you have noticed a warning (like "Warning: Missing yellow phase in tlLogic 'gneJ2', program '0' for tl-index 0 when switching to phase 0")